 The deadline for this program has passed.
 The description below is for information purposes only.
 Awardees in the 2017-18 competition will be announced in the spring.

 - Maximum award:

-The ACLS Fellowship program invites research applications in all disciplines of the humanities and related social sciences.
-The ultimate goal of the project should be a major piece of scholarly work by the applicant.
+ACLS invites research applications from scholars in all disciplines of the humanities and related social sciences.
+Faculty appointments are not required.
+The ultimate goal of the project should be a major piece of scholarly work by the applicant, which can take the form of a monograph, articles, digital publication(s), critical edition, or other scholarly resources.
 ACLS does not fund creative work (e.g., novels or films), textbooks, straightforward translation, or pedagogical projects.